British Podcast Awards: 2022

-More than 250 nominees in over 30 categories made the shortlist for the British Podcast Awards 2022.
+More than 250 nominees in over 30 categories made the shortlist for the 2022 British Podcast Awards.
 The judging panel, chaired by Emily Maitlis and Jon Sopel, listened to 319 hours of podcasts from over 1,200 entries.
-Elis James and John Robins hosted the event, alongside Pandora Sykes, Jamie Laing, My Dad Wrote a Porno, Idris and Sabrina Elba, Poppy Jay, Jon Sopel, RedHanded, The Receipts’ Tolani Shoneye and Dr Rupy.
+The ceremony, held on 23 July 2022 at Kennington Park in London, was hosted by Elis James and John Robins, alongside Pandora Sykes, Jamie Laing, the hosts of My Dad Wrote a Porno, Idris and Sabrina Elba, Poppy Jay, Jon Sopel, the hosts of RedHanded and Tolani Shoneye and Dr Rupy of The Receipts.

-The Podcast Champion was awarded to the BBC podcast You, Me and the Big C. The award honoured the work of the late Dame Deborah James, Rachel Bland, Lauren Mahon and their entire team, whose podcast has contributed to public awareness and perception of cancer and cancer treatment.
+The Podcast Champion award was awarded to the BBC podcast You, Me and the Big C. The award honoured the work of the late Dame Deborah James who had passed away a month prior, her colleague Rachael Bland who had died in 2018, Bland's husband Steve who had taken her place on the podcast and their colleague Lauren Mahon, whose podcast has contributed to public awareness and perception of cancer and cancer treatment.

 BBC World Service podcast Dear Daughter won Best Family Podcast and the prestigious Podcast of the Year award.
 Dear Daughter hears letters written to daughters from around the world, which are often described by listeners as inspiring, poignant and funny.

-The only award voted for by the public, The Listeners’ Choice Award, was won by the true-crime podcast RedHanded for a second time.
+The only award voted for by the public, the Listeners’ Choice Award, was won by the true-crime podcast RedHanded for the second year in a row.